Scattering and absorption by extra-dimensional black holes with GUP: Black Hole in extra space dimensions

 \subsection{Quantum-corrections to the metric}

-{In this section, we will now apply quantum corrections to the metric of a Schwarzschild-Tangherlini black hole and thus investigate the influence of these corrections on the scattering process.
+{ At this point, we will now apply quantum corrections to the metric of a Schwarzschild-Tangherlini black hole and thus investigate the influence of these corrections on the scattering process.
+In this way, we introduce the effect of the extra dimensions into the modified dispersion relation that has been derived from the GUP~\cite{Anacleto:2020lel,Anacleto:2021qoe}.
 As shown in \cite{Anacleto:2020lel} and recently applied in studies on quasinormal modes~\cite{Anacleto:2021qoe}, the metric can be constructed by rewriting the horizon radius.
-So let us consider the following definition} \cite{medved2004conceptual, carr2015sub, tawfik2014generalized, kempf1995hilbert}
+So let us consider the following definition} \cite{medved2004conceptual, carr2015sub, tawfik2014generalized, kempf1995hilbert,Pedram:2011gw}